 Transitions for obstacle entry/exit markers needs to be outside of the markers otherwise penalty time will be incurred.

 Identical to the Ease of Handling round you will be disqualified for doing a course in the wrong order or direction of entry indicated on the course map, or passing through the finish flags before the course is completed.
+Passing through the start or finish flags in the wrong direction is not a disqualification, however incurs a time penalty.

-You need to salute the judge before and after the speed round otherwise, there is a 5 sec penalty time added for missing the salute.
+You need to salute the judge before and after the speed round otherwise, there is a 10 sec penalty time added for missing the salute.

 The final scores will be points based on the placings of each competitor in order of lowest time.
 The points earned in each phase are combined to produce the overall points and competitor placings.